With its smooth, mild flavor and an aroma reminiscent of autumn leaves, Pu-erh is one of the most enjoyable teas.

 Top 10 Pu-Erh Tea Health Benefits

 Pu-erh tea leaves are fermented in an extremely humid environment, which causes natural bacteria and fungi to multiply.
-This is what gives the tea such an amazing array of health-promoting qualities.
+That is what gives the tea such an amazing array of health-promoting qualities.

-From curing hangovers to preventing cancer, Pu-erh is used around the world as a natural remedy for a whole range of ailments.
+From curing hangovers to preventing cancer, people use Pu-erh around the world as a natural remedy for a whole range of ailments.
 But there is another reason a lot of people start drinking this wonderful tea.
 Its reputation as an effective weight-loss supplement.

 Weightloss and Pu-Erh Tea